chi-co/smashtag/README.md

 # smashtag

-Made with guidance of Stanford CS193p class 10.
+Made with the guidance of Stanford CS193p class 10.